greenseb/greenseb/README.md

 ### Hello 👋

 I'm a Full-Stack Developer with an eye for design.
-I enjoy building apps in React but i'm always looking to venture in to new technologies.
+I enjoy building apps in React but I'm always looking to venture in to new technologies.

-My latest project is [Localife](https://github.com/geuxor/localife-frontend) 🌎
+My latest product is [Localife](https://github.com/geuxor/localife-frontend) 🌎

 I love working with:
 <br>